Bard Build Guide by SwelteringMuffin

 Warding Totem -> Vision*

-*Swap to Oracle Alteration at Lv9 -> great for vision denial preventing tp flanks, keep track of cooldown to use it directly when available try to cover as much map as possible whilst it's active
+*Swap to Oracle Lens at Lv9 -> great for vision denial preventing tp flanks, keep track of cooldown to use it directly when available try to cover as much map as possible whilst it's active

 FIRST item: Eye of the Watchers